About The College

 Dianne was educated as a physical therapist.
 She has worked in health professions regulation for most of her career, including as Registrar of the College of Physical Therapists of BC, as well as holding positions at the College of Physiotherapists of Ontario and Physiotherapy Alberta – College + Association.
 Dianne is a member of the Board of Directors of the Canadian Alliance of Physiotherapy Regulators and International Network of Physiotherapy Regulators.

-• Cameron Cowper, Chief Regulatory Officer
+• Cameron Cowper, Chief Regulatory Officer & Deputy Registrar

-• Michelle Da Roza, Executive Director, Communications, Change Management & Organizational Development
+• Michelle Da Roza, Executive Director, Communications, Change Management, & Organizational Development

-• Chris Smerdon, Director, Registration
+• Chris Smerdon, Director, Licensure

 • Lisa Bannerman, Director, Quality Practice

-• Melanie Journoud, Director, Inquiry & Discipline
+• Melanie Journoud, Director, Investigations, Discipline, & Monitoring

 Careers with CHCPBC

-At the College of Health and Care Professionals of BC (CHCPBC), we offer our employees competitive salaries, comprehensive benefits, and support for professional development.
+At the College of Health and Care Professionals of BC (CHCPBC), we offer our employees competitive salaries, comprehensive benefits and support for professional development.
 We take a strong team-based approach to our work, encouraging open sharing of ideas.
 We strive for an inclusive and diverse work environment in which everyone feels welcome and engaged and strives to grow.

-We welcome your application for staff opportunities listed on this page that match your qualifications.
 If you’re looking for a job where you can make a difference, consider working in the field of health profession regulation at CHCPBC.

 Current postings